-In Book Three, Vision 11, Hildegard describes five symbolic animals as the forerunners of the Antichrist: a Fiery-Red Dog, Yellow Lion, Pale Horse, Black Pig, and Grey Wolf.
+In Book Three, Vision 11, Hildegard describes five symbolic animals who represent the forerunners of the Antichrist: a Fiery-Red Dog, Yellow Lion, Pale Horse, Black Pig, and Grey Wolf.
 She explains that each one represents individual and brief historical periods that follow each other in succession.
 She also reveals how each animal symbolizes a particular evil that afflicts society during the corresponding period.

-In my book The Five Beasts of St. Hildegard: Prophetic Symbols of Modern Society, I start with an examination the 20th-century with the intention of seeing how historians divided it up and then how they characterized the individual eras that the divisions would unveil.
+In The Five Beasts of St. Hildegard: Prophetic Symbols of Modern Society, I start with an examination the 20th-century with the intention of seeing how historians divided it up and then how they characterized the individual eras that the divisions would unveil.
 It turned out that there is general agreement among them; certain years marked major social and geopolitical changes in Western society: 1914, 1945, and 1991.

 Thus the century can be divided into four eras: 1870-1914; 1914-1945; 1945-1991 ; 1991-present.
 (1870 was the Franco-Prussian War which changed the map of Europe and inaugurated the secularization of western Europe).
 Consulting a wide range of historians, some of whom were friendly to religion and others not, the characterizations of those historical periods that emerged actually matched Hildegard’s description of the specific social evils that were represented by the first four of her five beasts.

-The following is a very condensed presentation of those correlations.
+The following is a condensed presentation of those correlations.
 The first one was difficult to figure out; Hildegard’s description of the era was brief and somewhat vague.
 The others, as you will discover, are quite obvious.

 The Fiery Red Dog (1870-1914)